arinmandre07/infosec-projects/README.md

 # infosec-projects

 Welcome!
-This repository contains a collection of cybersecurity projects developed during my training program.
-Each project focuses on a critical area of infosec—from network analysis to scripting and professional documentation.
+This repository contains a collection of cybersecurity projects developed during my training program and self-learning.
+Each project focuses on a critical area of infosec, from network analysis to scripting and professional documentation.

 ### Projects